Azumaya algebras with involution and classical semisimple group schemes: The fibered categories and

 \section{The fibered categories $Az_*^n$ and $GS_*^n$}

-We will now construct the fibered category of Azumaya algebras with involution over $Sch_S$ and show that it is a stack (in fact a gerbe) with respect to the \etale topology.
+We will now construct the fibered categories of degree-$n$ Azumaya algebras with involution of a given type and the fibered category of rank-$n$ adjoint group schemes with absolutely simple fibers of a given type over $Sch_S$ and show that they are stacks (in fact gerbes) with respect to the \etale topology.
 The classical reference for stacks and gerbes is \cite{giraud}.
-Other references are \cite{vistoli_descent}, \cite{moerdijk} and the Appendix in \cite{deligne_tannakian}. \\
+Other references are \cite{vistoli_descent}, \cite{moerdijk} and the Appendix in \cite{deligne_tannakian}.

-\textbf{Definition:} Given a scheme $U$ in the category $Sch_S$, let $Az_*^n(U)$ denote the groupoid of degree $n$ Azumaya algebras with involution of type $*$ (where $*$ is A, B, C or D) over $U$ (morphisms are isomorphisms of Azumaya algebras over $U$ that respect the involution structures).
+\begin{defn} Given a scheme $U$ in the category $Sch_S$, let $Az_*^n(U)$ denote the groupoid of degree-$n$ Azumaya algebras with involution of type $*$ (where $*$ is A, B, C or D) over $U$ (morphisms are isomorphisms of Azumaya algebras over $U$ that respect the involution structures).
 For any morphism $f: V \rightarrow U$ in $Sch_S$ we have a pull-back functor